Eru-js/vba-caffeine/README.md

 ### Integrate to Excel sheet

-- in Developer tab, insert 2 button:
+- in Developer tab, insert 2 button in `Sheet1`:
   - for start button
   - for stop button
 - `Right-click` on the button and choose `Assign Macro`
 - for start button, assign the `Move_Cursor` Macro
 - for stop button, assign the `Stop_Cursor` Macro
+- once you click button for start it will populate the cell in `Sheet1 column A row 1`, this is the time interval in which the macro will execute.
+- to modify, click the stop button and change the time interval.
+Format is `hours:minutes:seconds`

 ### Create VBA module